Commanding General, United States Army Training and Doctrine Command

-The commanding general of United States Army Training and Doctrine Command (CG TRADOC) is the head of United States Army Training and Doctrine Command (TRADOC).
-They head approximately 27,000 soldiers and 11,000 civilians who work at 21 installations across the continental United States.
-As commander, one of their main duties is to study a number of ideas and initiatives as outlined in previous TRADOC Campaign Plans and create a plan of action for the future.
-Implementations made can affect TRADOC's 32 schools as well as other training throughout the United States Army.
-The current commanding general is General Gary M. Brito.
+The commanding general of United States Army Training and Doctrine Command (CG TRADOC) was the head of United States Army Training and Doctrine Command (TRADOC).
+They headed approximately 27,000 soldiers and 11,000 civilians who worked at 21 installations across the continental United States.
+As commander, one of their main duties was to study a number of ideas and initiatives as outlined in previous TRADOC Campaign Plans and create a plan of action for the future.
+Implementations made affected TRADOC's 32 schools as well as other training throughout the United States Army.
+The last commanding general was General Gary M. Brito.